nhsconnect/Events-Management/pages/subscriptions/explore_create_subscription.md

 To create a subscription, a client MUST:
 1. construct a Subscription resource conforming to the [EMS-Subscription-1](https://fhir.nhs.uk/STU3/StructureDefinition/EMS-Subscription-1) FHIR profile and additional population guidance on this page
-2. POST the constructed EMS-Subscription-1 resource to the EMS FHIR endpoint on the Spine
+2. POST the constructed EMS-Subscription-1 resource to the NEMS FHIR endpoint on the Spine

 ```http
 POST /subscription
 ```

-{% include important.html content="Currently the Events Mangement Service only supports interactions and event messages formatted in XML, JSON SHALL NOT be used when constructing and POSTing a subscription request." %}
+{% include important.html content="Currently the National Events Mangement Service only supports interactions and event messages formatted in XML, JSON SHALL NOT be used when constructing and POSTing a subscription request." %}

 ### EMS-Subscription-1 resource population ###